 If you don't have any mineral spirits on hand, you can also use rubbing alcohol to remove that waxy finish too.
 Keep in mind you might have to do this a couple of times depending how much wax or residue there is.

 Once you’ve removed that waxy surface, do a little test patch with your paint - this is what we call the “Scratch Test” around here.
 Paint a small section, let it dry thoroughly, and then go over it with a fingernail to see if you can easily scratch the paint off.

 If you can scratch the paint off easily, chances are there is still something interfering with the paint adhering.
 So, going over it again one more time with the rubbing alcohol or mineral spirits, and then maybe a bit of sanding if necessary to scuff the surface up, is usually all that is needed.

 If you are looking for the easy to distress, lovely matte finish that chalk paint gives, you’ll find our paint is perfect!
 It can be used on furniture (including baby/children’s furniture), as well as raw wood, glass, metal, plastic, fabric, and more.

-Country Chic Paint’s All in One Paint is a zero VOC clay based paint and we specifically designed it to be a superior alternative to chalk paints in every way.
-Not only that, we have had our paint independently tested with the most up to date testing methods, and we can certify that it is truly ZERO VOC, including the pigments we use in our colors.
-We are proud to be one of the few companies out there that can back those claims up and provide our test results publically.
+Country Chic Paint’s All in One Paint is an ultra low VOC clay based paint and we specifically designed it to be a superior alternative to chalk paints in every way.
+Not only that, we have had our paint independently tested with the most up to date testing methods, and we can certify that it is truly ULTRA LOW VOC, including the pigments we use in our colors.
+We are proud to be one of the few companies out there that can back those claims up and provide our test results publicly.